 "It's an honor to be the men's golf coach at Arizona State.
-Our goal will be to produce teams and individuals who are competing at the highest level.
-I look forward to working with the Phoenix golf community in promoting the program and working with another national championship coach in Melissa McNamara Luellen [women's golf NCAA champions in 2009].
-It's an honor and a privilege to once again be a part of Arizona State and the Pac-12 Conference."
+Our goal is to produce teams and individuals who are competing at the highest level.
+I love working with the Phoenix golf community in promoting the program and working with a national championship coach in Melissa McNamara Luellen [women's golf NCAA champions in 2009].
+It's an honor and a privilege to be a part of Arizona State and the Pac-12 Conference."

 Mickelson, the younger brother of Sun Devil and PGA Tour professional Phil Mickelson, arrived at ASU following a remarkable eight-year run at USD where he steadily built the program into a national contender, which finished in the Top 20 each of his final three years (2009-11), including an eighth-place finish in 2010.
 In addition to advancing to NCAAs the final three seasons, Mickelson guided the program to the NCAA Regionals five of his final six seasons, including the last four.
 He also spear-headed the most successful season in USD history in 2009-10, leading the Toreros to a school-record five tournament victories and 10 top-five team finishe

 In 2011 Mickelson was named WCC Coach of the Year for the fourth time in his career (2011, 2010, 2008, 2005), as he led the Toreros to nine top-five finishes, including a pair of tournament victories, and a 16th-place finish at the NCAA Championships.
 Under Mickelson's guidance, USD junior Alex Ching was named the WCC's Golfer of the Year.